The Code of Ethics

 On the Ethics Committee and procedures for handling violations of the Code of Ethics

-30. If an employee or a student becomes aware of a violation of UNAK's Code of Ethics, s/he is obliged to report the issue by submitting a case to UNAK's Ethics Committee.
+Article 31.
+If an employee or a student becomes aware of an employee violating UNAK's Code of Ethics, s/he is obliged to report the issue by submitting a case to UNAK's Ethics Committee.
 A substantiated tip-off concerning a Code of Ethics violation shall always be investigated.
 The outcome of such an investigation shall never be held against the complainant and the complainant's name shall not be made public.
-False accusations can however violate other provisions of this Code of Ethics.
+False accusations can, however, violate other provisions of this Code of Ethics.

-33. The Ethics Committee's conclusion in a case shall be both substantiated and unambiguous.
-The Committee does not determine penalties for violations of the Code of Ethics, but gives its position on the seriousness of the violation and whether it was a repeated offence.
+Article 35.
+The Ethics Committee's conclusion in a case shall be both substantiated and unambiguous.
+The Committee does not determine penalties for violations of the Code of Ethics but gives its position on the seriousness of the violation and whether it was a repeated offence.

-34. UNAK's Ethics Committee has the last word on the correct interpretation of UNAK's Code of Ethics.
-If the conclusion of the Committee indicates that the case involved a professional violation in the sense of the law, it refers the case to the Rector or to the relevant authorities, which will then take the appropriate measures in accordance with the law.
+Article 36.
+UNAK's Ethics Committee has the last word on the correct interpretation of UNAK's Code of Ethics.
+If the conclusion of the Committee indicates that the case involved a professional violation in the sense of the law, it refers the case to the relevant authorities, which will then take the appropriate measures in accordance with the law.
 In the case of a dispute or violation of regulations which are not part of the jurisdiction of UNAK's Ethics Committee, the Committee will dismiss the case with a substantiated statement, and will, where applicable, advice on the proper channels for the case in question.

-Thus approved in the 387th meeting of the University Council, 2 August 2017.
+Thus approved by the University Council, 29 August 2024.